swamiyogesh/D.V.S.A.P/README.md

-# Multiple Video streaming using kafka and python
+# Distributed Video streaming using kafka and python
 Simple project to stream video using kafka and python.
 Check this [link](https://medium.com/@kevin.michael.horan/distributed-video-streaming-with-python-and-kafka-551de69fe1dd) for more details.

 ## Installing Docker and Docker compose